The History of Rome – The Trevi Fountain

-The Trevi Fountain (named because it was located at the junction of three roads or tre vie) marks the traditional point where an ancient Roman aqueduct called the Aqua Virgo – the Virgin Water – made a hard right turn to get to the ancient city center after flowing south for many miles.
-Legend has it that thirsty Roman soldiers were shown a spring by a young woman.
+The Trevi Fountain’s location at the junction of three roads (tre vie) marks the traditional point where an ancient Roman aqueduct called the Aqua Virgo – the Virgin Water – made a hard right turn to get to the ancient city center after flowing south for many miles.
+Legend has it that a young woman showed some thirsty Roman soldiers a spring.

-This spring, located approximately at the 8th milestone on the Via Collatina from the city’s 0 milestone in the Roman Forum became the source for the aqueduct, which was used for a major bath complex.
-Both the aqueduct and the bath was financed by Marcus Agrippa in 19 BCE.
-The source was only 8 miles (15 km) away but the run length of the aqueduct was over 20 km, but with an overall drop of only 4 meters end to end.
+This spring, located approximately at the 8th milestone on the Via Collatina from the city’s 0 milestone in the Roman Forum became the source for the aqueduct.
+The aqueduct supplied a major bath complex.
+Marcus Agrippa financed both the aqueduct and the bath in 19 BCE.
+The source was only 8 miles (15 km) away but the run length of the aqueduct was over 20 km.
+It’s end-to-end drop was only 4 meters.

-With the Goth invasion of 537/538 AD the aqueduct was cut and Late Antiquity Rome’s citizens lost their last fresh water supply for 1 000 years.
+The Goth invaders cut the aqueduct in of 537/538 AD.
+Late Antiquity Rome’s citizens lost their last fresh water supply for 1 000 years.
 Pope Nicholas V repaired the aqueduct in 1453 and built a small simple basin at it’s terminus.

 Commission and Construction

 Pope Clement XII held a competition in 1730 for a fountain design to cover the entire back wall of the Palazzo Poli.
-The competition was won by a Roman named Nicola Salvi and work commenced in 1732.
-It is designed in the Baroque style.
+Roman citizen Nicola Salvi won the competition and work commenced in 1732.
+It is in the Baroque style.
 The very last touches were applied to the fountain 30 years later with the installation of the statue of Oceanus (the god of all water) in the central niche.

 Dimensions